 While the centenary forms the perfect opportunity for a great big party, it’s also an occasion for contemplation and insight.
 The 100-year mark offers a chance for people to look back to understand the way the nation emerged, but also to gaze ahead to the future to see what Finland can still become.

 Starting in 1809 and up to independence, Finland formed an autonomous grand duchy in the Russian Empire.
 This proved to be an important time for laying the societal and administrative groundwork that allowed the Finns to break with Russia in 1917.
 Before 1809, the area that is now Finland had been under Swedish rule since at least the 13th century.

 The theme for the celebratory year is “Together,” showing that everyone – Finns and friends of Finns – is welcome to take part, just as creating and building the nation were joint efforts.
-Here’s a sampling of the more than 2,000 centenary events and projects, large and small, emphasising Finnish strengths such as equality and democracy:

-By Peter Marten, December 2016
+By Peter Marten, November 2017